joelakuhn/uc-info/README.md

   -s,--search           Search for a character by description -h,--highlight        Highlight characters not in the current block -f,--file FILE        Specify file
-  -l,--list-blocks      List known blocks
+  -B,--base BASE        Choose a number base to apply to all integers -l,--list-blocks      List known blocks
   -b,--block BLOCK      Consider only a named block or range as start-end --ascii               Consider only the ASCII block